 The mosaic is a Hymn of Laudation to the Mother of God; an Akathistos in color and light distinguished alike by its delicacy and vividness.

-The mosaic fills more than half a circle, its width at the highest pint of the plaster cornice is 4.9 m; its greatest height is 3 m.
+The mosaic fills more than half a circle, its width at the highest pint of the plaster cornice is 16 ft; its greatest height is 10 ft.

 The subject presents a group of two Emperors on either side of the Virgin enthroned with the Infant Savior.
 The figures are inscribed with their name and titles.
 In the center the Virgin with her appellation of Mother of God.
 To our right, Constantine the Great as a saint; to our left, Justinian the First; both emperors are nimbate with halos.
 The Virgin holds the Infant in her lap.
 Constantine carries the City that bares his name.
 Justinian supports in his hands the Church of St. Sophia.
 The green ground beneath the figures is presented in four horizontal layers which grow darker as they recede.
 The background is bright gold mosaic which vibrates with every pulse of light and creating an air of celestial brilliance around the amethyst-blue figures.
 The mosaic is ragged along its edges; originally it was surrounded by a border of red tessellate, of which parts remain; at the base of the picture no less than eleven rows are missing.